 6. Improves Baby’s Gut Health & Immunity

-Skin-to-skin also helps baby’s digestive system mature.
-A study reports that the contact “stimulates the vagal nerve, causing increased growth in size of the villi in the newborn gut, which provides a larger surface area for the absorption of nutrition.”
-There is also “less chance of infection, because babies given kangaroo mother care become colonized with the bacteria on their mother’s own skin.
+Skin-to-skin also helps the baby’s digestive system mature.
+A study reports that the contact “stimulates the vagal nerve, causing increased growth in the size of the villi in the newborn gut, which provides a larger surface area for the absorption of nutrition.”
+There is also “less chance of infection because babies given kangaroo mother care become colonized with the bacteria on their mother’s skin.
 This causes her milk to produce antibodies in response and makes it specifically protective against those bacteria.
 In other words, it strengthens their immune system.
-This is by far one of the main kangaroo care benefits in both poor and wealthy countries alike.” – Nurture Through Touch A great thing to do if your baby is experiencing colic since this is sometimes linked to gut/digestive issues.
+This is by far one of the main kangaroo care benefits in both poor and wealthy countries alike.” – Nurture Through Touch.5 A great thing to do if your baby is experiencing colic since this is sometimes linked to gut/digestive issues.

 7. Reduced Postpartum Depression